splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 To connect your AWS services to Spulnk Observability Cloud you need:

 - Administrator privileges in Observability Cloud and your AWS accounts.
 - :ref:`AWS authentication rights <aws-authentication>`.
-You can authenticate either with an :strong:`External Id (recommended)` or using a security token.
+You can authenticate either with an :ref:`External Id (recommended) <aws-authentication>` or using a :ref:`security token <aws-authentication-token>`.

 .. _aws-authentication:

 Authenticate in AWS using an External Id (recommended)
 ============================================================

-For most AWS regions, use :guilabel:`External ID` to authenticate.

 In AWS you manage access by creating policies and attaching them to IAM identities or AWS resources.
 A policy is a JSON object that associates an identity or resource with access permissions.
 When a user (in this case, your account in Observability Cloud) makes a request, AWS evaluates the associated policy and determines whether the request is allowed or denied.

-With this method, you need the following to authenticate:
+For most AWS regions, use :guilabel:`External ID` to authenticate.
+Follow these steps:

 * An :strong:`External ID` for Observability Cloud.
 An external ID is a random string used to establish a trust relationship between Observability Cloud and your AWS account.
 It's automatically generated for you when you create a new AWS integration in Observability Cloud.
 See :new-page:`How to use an external ID when granting access to your AWS resources to a third party <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html>` in AWS documentation.
 * An :ref:`Identity and Access Management (IAM) policy <aws-iam-policy>`.